Upsonic/KOT/docs/using_as_logger.md

 This document provides documentation for the debug, info, warning, error, and exception functions of the KOT class.

-## Debug Function

-The debug function is used to log debug messages.
-It takes a single parameter:
+These functions takes a single parameter:

 - `message` (str): The message to be logged.